labiraus/k8s-quickstart/docs/troubleshooting.md

 ### Skaffold

-Check that the gateway is BEFORE the deployment/setup etc in the skaffold.yaml
+Check that the gateway manifest is BEFORE the deployment/setup etc in the skaffold.yaml

 - `kubectl get gateway gateway -n istio-ingress`
   - The result of `PROGRAMMED=True` means that the gateway is configured properly.